-According to Social Media Examiner, 94% of marketers use Facebook and 59% plan on increasing their use of Facebook ads this year.
-Plus, 78% of all internet users in the UK use Facebook—that’s 40 million people, or 71% of UK adults (+13 years old) you can reach by advertising on this platform.
+According to Social Media Examiner, 94% of marketers use Facebook, and 59% plan on increasing their use of Facebook ads this year.
+Plus, 71% of American adults use Facebook; that’s 150 million people you can reach by advertising on this platform.
 If you’re planning to leverage this powerful platform, consistently improve your results and tailor your ads for specific audiences, you need to understand what a Facebook pixel is.

 What is a Facebook pixel?

 A Facebook pixel is a tool that generates data for assessing the effectiveness and improving upon your Facebook advertising.
 It consists of code that you place on your website enabling you to track each visitors’ activities on your website and landing pages after they click on your Facebook ad.